 1. Always wear pants.
 Poison Ivy and Poison Oak is itchy and really sucks.

-2. Wells are everywhere and some houses have more than one.
+2. Abandoned Wells are everywhere and some houses have more than one.
 Don’t go falling in one.

 3. Exploring after a rain makes walking through the woods silent.

 4. Take the proper gear to stay safe and protect yourself.
-Check out recommended gear HERE.
+Check out our recommended gear HERE.

 5. Be professional and respectful.
 There will come a time when you are approached by someone that does not appreciate you exploring a property.
 This can be a property owner, neighbor, security officer, or the police.
 You want to differentiate yourself from those unsavory trespassers that vandalize and steal.
-Dress nice, be polite and accept that you are exploring someone else’s property.
+Dress nice, be polite, and accept that you are exploring someone else’s property.
 If you don’t have permission you need to be aware that in most cases whether or not you are criminally charged is solely up to the property owner.

 Location Sharing Tips

 1. Don’t ask for locations or share them in public.
-Creators might share but don’t want to share with the entire world.
+Creators might share a location with you but don’t want to share with the entire world.
 For every comment asking for a location in a public, there are 20 in private.
 The community behind the scenes and not shown is pubic on social media is amazing.
 An amazing urbex family!

 2. Offer to trade and not the easily googled locations.
-This proves you have done the work and your not a 14 year old that is going to go get themselves killed and we are liable.
+This proves you have done the work and your not a 14 year old that is going to go get themselves killed.
+Support the community by discovering new locations.

 3. Have good content on your page that gives others some confidence you’re not going to smash or steal.